 Snowbird offers the kind of world-class terrain, including everything from expertly groomed hardpack to tight trees, windswept bowls, big bumps, steep chutes, endless cornices and all-around mixed conditions that allow us to test skis in almost every imaginable condition.
-With many top name ski manufacturers—Armada, Atomic, Dynastar, DPS, Rossignol, Salomon, etc…—having their headquarters in Utah (including several, such as Blizzard, with satellite offices in the Beehive State), we can also easily coordinate with the brands to ensure that we test products in exactly the kinds of conditions in which they were designed to excel.
+With many top name ski manufacturers—such as Armada, Atomic, Dynastar, Rossignol, Salomon—having their headquarters in Utah (including several, such as Blizzard, with satellite offices in the Beehive State), we can also easily coordinate with the brands to ensure that we test products in exactly the kinds of conditions in which they were designed to excel.
 We don’t test Powder skis on hardpack, and we don’t test Frontside skis when the Wasatch is experiencing one of its legendary storms.
 Each day of our test we check the weather conditions, and test the right skis for those conditions accordingly.

 We do test skis head-to-head, one after the other, rating them on the same criteria that we feel is most relevant to each specific category, with an emphasis on top of the line products for advanced to expert skiers who know how they want a ski to perform.
 The five major Classifications we focused on while testing each ski in the Carving Category were the Overall Classification, which measured how well the ski performed in almost exclusively hardpack on-piste conditions, but also including Responsiveness, Stability, Edge-hold, Carving Pleasure and Turn Shape Variability.

 Below is a summary of the overall results of our test, including which ski scored the Best in Class, and how each ski scored in each specific test classification.